 God hates divorce (Malachi 2:16).
 Many say that they agree, but their actions show something different.
-Then again, they may be thinking that Jesus’ words are incomplete and imperfect, and that He only partially addressed exceptions to divorce and remarriage.
-Yet, Christ was clear when He set the only exception for divorce and remarriage.
+Then again, they may be thinking that Jesus’s words are incomplete and imperfect, and that He only partially addressed exceptions to divorce and remarriage.
+However, Christ was clear when He set the only exception for divorce and remarriage.
 Jesus taught against separating what God joined together.

 Jesus referred back to the beginning of marriage before the Law of Moses.
 Jesus quoted Genesis 1:27 and 2:24 having stated,

-Some false teachers have sought to redefine “fornication”, so that the exception for divorce and remarriage can include other conflicts in the marriage.
-This is a bold disregard for God’s institution of marriage and the definition of fornication, which is sex outside of marriage between a man and a woman (Heb.
-13:4, Lev.
-18, 20, Deut.
-22).
+Some false teachers have sought to redefine “fornication,” so that the exception for divorce and remarriage can include other conflicts in the marriage.
+This is disregard for God’s institution of marriage and the definition of fornication — sex outside of marriage between a man and a woman (Heb 13:4; Lev 18; 20; Deut 22).
 Fornication is neither defined as abuse, laziness, drug abuse, neglect, child abuse, nor lack of marital affection.
-Yet, these may permit a separation, but not divorce (1 Cor.
-7:10ff).
+However, these may permit a separation, but not divorce (1 Cor 7:10–11).

 The Pharisees sought divorce for any reason of “uncleanness” as they defined “uncleanness” for themselves to mean any reason rather than fornication in contrast to the cleanness of holy living (Deut.
 24:1).
 Jesus clarified that God through Moses “permitted” divorce, because of the hardness of their hearts.
 In Deuteronomy 24, God was not encouraging divorce, but requiring a certificate of divorce.
 The passage is addressing the abominable practice of a man divorcing his wife and later taking her back after she had married another.
 Jesus is clear that there is only one reason for divorce, which is fornication.
 This is the “uncleanness” referred to by Moses.